 Griffin’s career as a writer, pop culture historian, and consultant began in 1993.
-Print publications for which Griffin has written include Cinefantastique, FilmFax, Femme Fatale, The Burroughs Bulletin, Mississippi Magazine, and AlterEgo.
+Print publications for which Griffin has written include Cinefantastique, FilmFax, Femme Fatales, The Burroughs Bulletin, Mississippi Magazine, Prehistoric Times, and AlterEgo.
 His online editorial contributions have been featured in the Huffington Post, Amazon’s Hollywonk, Aintitcool.com, MTV Geek, Flavor Wire, Man of La Book, and List.co.uk.

-Griffin scripted a 13-week arc for United Feature’s Tarzan Sunday comic strip in 1996, and the forward to Tarzan in the City of Gold (Titan Books, 2014).
-He’s been the moderator for the annual Edgar Rice Burroughs panel at Comic Con International in San Diego in 2012, serving as moderator until 2019.
+Griffin scripted a 13-week arc for United Feature’s Tarzan Sunday comic strip in 1996, and served as the Literary Consultant for Modiphius’s role-playing game John Carter of Mars.
+He founded the annual Edgar Rice Burroughs panel at Comic Con International in San Diego in 2012, serving as moderator until 2019.

 He has served as a consultant and on-camera interviewee for numerous documentaries, including Arts & Entertainment Biography’s Tarzan: The Legacy of Edgar Rice Burroughs (1996); Canadian InformAction’s Investigating Tarzan (1997); London Weekend Television’s In Search of Tarzan (1999); Tarzan: Silver Screen King of the Jungle (2004); the award-winning films Tarzan, Lord of the Louisiana Jungle (2012) and Tarzan Revisited (2017); and the South African docu-series Tarzan van George (2023).